 While hearing aids cannot restore your hearing to normal, properly selected and well-fitting hearing aids can help you hear much better.
-Altru's Hearing Center has audiologists on staff who can provide services for the following hearing aids for children and adults.
+Altru's Hearing Center has audiologists on staff who can provide services for children and adults.

 How a Hearing Aid Works

 - The microphone picks up sound from the environment, converts it into an electrical signal, and it is sent to the amplifier.